frintern/product-feedback-repo/README.md

 ### Welcome Frinterneers :wave: Thank you so much for joining us!
 We are super excited to have you help us make this tool better with your feedback.

-## We are currently in beta and are excited to get your feedback.
+## Skill Checker is currently a prototype and we are excited to get your feedback.

 We are soooo excited to finally share with you what we have been working on.
 Keep in mind it’s still a work-in-progress/prototype and that’s where you come in.
 We want you all to be our eyes and help us discover anything that needs fixing before we share it to the world.